xytrux/xytrux/README.md

 # 👋 Hi there!

 I'm Arm - I am a developer and high school student based in California.
-I'm interested in game modding and console modding.
-I make things in my freetime.
-You'll either see me gaming or coding some programs.
+I'm interested in modding things from games to even cars!
+I wish to become an AI or robotics engineer in the future.

 <img src="https://skillicons.dev/icons?i=nim,py,c,html" />